srilakshmikanthanp/clipbirdesk/docs/README.md

 # clipbird docs

-This is documentations folder for clipbird, to learn more about the clipbird designs see [design](design] Directory
+This is the documentation folder for clipbird, to learn more about the clipbird designs see [design](design) Directory